Hoyg/Labs-Refresh/aspdotnet/README.md

    > Disable the pop-up blocker in your browser.
 If a blank screen is displayed after the **Ok** button is clicked, retry the step.

 ## Exercise 2: Configure Release

-1. Once the connection is established, manually map the endpoints to the release definition.

-   {% include warning.html content= "An error `TFS.WebApi.Exception: Page not found` will be encountered for the Azure tasks in the release definition.
-This is due to a recent change in the VSTS Release Management API.
-While this is being fixed on the VSTS Demo Generator, the issue can be fixed by typing a random text in the **Azure Subscription** field and then clicking the **Refresh** icon next to it.
-Once the field is refreshed, the endpoint can be selected from the dropdown." %}

 1. Click on the **Build & Release** section and then click on the **Releases**.
 Select the release definition **PartsUnlimitedE2E** and click on the **Edit** button.